pysys-test/pysys-test/README.rst

 Welcome to PySys!
 =================

-PySys is an easy-to-use cross-platform framework for writing and orchestrating all your system/integration tests, combined seamlessly with your unit and manual tests.
+PySys is a powerful cross-platform framework for easily writing great system/integration tests, in a unified framework that can also run your unit and manual tests.

 It provides a comprehensive package of methods to make all the common system/integration testing operations a breeze, as well as the flexibility to